WGL-2024/WGL_repo_2024/AP-protocol.md

 A drone can receive a `DroneCommand::Crash` message (shown in the [Simulation Controller section](https://github.com/WGL-2024/WGL_repo_2024/blob/main/AP-protocol.md#simulation-controller) and defined in `wg_2024::controller::DroneCommand`).

 ### Expected behavior
-The drone's thread should return as soon as possible.
+From the moment the drone receives the message it must not send any other messages and its thread should return as soon as possible

+> Note that this means that the drone crashing can lead to potentially any type of Packet being dropped, which is an option that must be considered by the Client/Server routing protocol

 ## Interacting with crashed drone
 Drones need to handle the possibility of being requested to send a `Packet` to a crashed drone